PavelSidorovich/JWDFinalTask/README.md

-This is JWD Final Task
+This is JWD Final Task from EPAM

+## Technologies:

+- MySQL
+- BCrypt
+- Maven
+- GSON
+- Log4j2